Wilfrid Hodges

-Wilfrid Augustine Hodges, FBA (born 27 May 1941) is a British mathematician and logician known for his work in model theory.
+Wilfrid Augustine Hodges (born 27 May 1941) is a British mathematician and logician known for his work in model theory.

 Life

 Hodges attended New College, Oxford (1959–65), where he received degrees in both Literae Humaniores and (Christianic) Theology.
 In 1970 he was awarded a doctorate for a thesis in Logic.
 He lectured in both Philosophy and Mathematics at Bedford College, University of London.
-He has held visiting appointments in the department of philosophy at the University of California and in the department of mathematics at University of Colorado.
+He has held visiting appointments in the department of philosophy at the University of California, Los Angeles and in the department of mathematics at University of Colorado.
 Hodges was Professor of Mathematics at Queen Mary College, University of London from 1987 to 2006 and is the author of books on logic.

 Honors and awards

 Hodges was President of the British Logic Colloquium, of the European Association for Logic, Language and Information and of the Division of Logic, Methodology, and Philosophy of Science.
 In 2009 he was elected a Fellow of the British Academy.